-7 Rawiri Te Maire Tau, "Ngāi Tahu, From 'Better Be Dead and Out of the Way' to 'To Be Seen to Belong," in Southern Capital: Christchurch: Towards a City Biography 1850-2000, in Cookson, John and Graeme Dunstall, ed., 233, Christchurch: Canterbury University Press, 2000.
+7. Rawiri Te Maire Tau, "Ngāi Tahu - From 'Better Be Dead and Out of the Way' to 'To Be Seen to Belong," in Southern Capital: Christchurch: Towards a City Biography 1850-2000, ed.
+John Cookson and Graeme Dunstall (Christchurch: Canterbury University Press, 2000), 233.

-Figure 2.
-Design site conceived as a metaphorical return to the original swamp.
+2. Design site conceived as a metaphorical return to the original swamp